 At Langstone Junior Academy, we truly believe that every child should have the opportunity to study and progress in a foreign language and develop their interest in the culture of other nations.”

-This aspiration for MFL, underpinned by the national curriculum, fits in well with the school vision: “We are a respectful, caring community where we aspire to be ‘Learners’ that challenge and question the World around us.
+This aspiration for MFL, underpinned by the national curriculum, fits in well with the school vision: “We are a respectful, caring community where we aspire to be ‘Learners’ that challenge the World around us.
 We build character through seeking opportunities that teach us the skills we need to think, learn and grow throughout life” and ensuring that all children are able to do this in a global society.

 With this in mind, we have developed three main aims:

-we have discovered that children are enthusiastic and ambitious and feel empowered when they are able to demonstrate their skills when given the freedom to question and explore.
+Because we have discovered that children are enthusiastic and ambitious and feel empowered when they are able to demonstrate their skills when given the freedom to question and explore.